brianhouse/art_and_code/units/3_indeterminacy/lecture.md

-Random arguments and loops together radically transform how we can think about making images—rather than just encoding space, the computer can do some work for us by incorporating indeterminacy.
+In sum, random arguments and loops together radically transform how we can think about making images—rather than just encoding space, the computer can do some work for us by incorporating indeterminacy, work that can surprise us and add visual depth to our compositions.